 It started with making the decision to parent my daughter on my own.

 Once she was on the way, I knew I wasn’t going to be able to teach her how to expect to be loved if I was allowing the opposite to be a part of my story.

 I didn’t want her to think that being loved looked like inconsistency and lies.
 She wasn’t going to grow up believing that she wasn’t worth making time for or that work or any other obligations came before her.

 After that, I had to figure out how to take care of her.
 I wasn’t going to be able to accept the same old substandard pay that I was receiving.
 Not only did I need to take care of her basic needs, but I needed more for extras like tumbling class or trips to the zoo.

 I found my voice to ask for promotions and raises, and anything else that would help me to provide a carefree life for my sweet girl.
 While I was willing to be uncomfortable when it was just me by myself, I wasn’t going to put my daughter through the stress of not having what she needed.

 I had to be a role model for her.

 My life is a masterclass for my daughter.

 I’m not willing to let my daughter get to darn near 30 before she starts to believe in herself.
+I’m her first and most important role model.
 As hard as it still is sometimes to put myself out there and be courageous and stand in my light, I’m going to do it for her.